Miss Delaware USA

 Miss Delaware USA is the pageant that selects the representative for the state of Delaware in the Miss USA pageant, and the name of the title held by its winner.
 The pageant is directed by V&M Productions.

 Delaware had not placed in Miss USA until 2015, where Renee Bull placed in the Top 10.
 This is additionally Delaware's first, most recent, and only placement.

-The current Miss Delaware USA is Tetra Shockley of Camden and was crowned on June 29, 2025 at Laird Performing Arts Center of The Tatnall School in Wilmington.
-Shockley represented Delaware at Miss USA 2025.
+The current Miss Delaware USA is Julia Hatoum of Newark and was crowned on June 28, 2026, at Laird Performing Arts Center of The Tatnall School in Wilmington.
+Hatoum will represent Delaware at Miss USA 2026.